google/WebFundamentals/src/content/en/updates/2016/02/devtools-digest-devtools-go-dark.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Learn how DevTools makes you type less with smarter Console autocomplete, how to edit <code>@keyframe</code> rules directly in the Styles pane, how to have fun with CSS Custom Variables and how to join the dark side.
+description: Learn how DevTools makes you type less with smarter Console autocomplete, how to edit @keyframe rules directly in the Styles pane, how to have fun with CSS Custom Variables and how to join the dark side.

 {# wf_updated_on: 2016-02-09 #}
 {# wf_published_on: 2016-02-09 #}